d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 Among these are heuristics specialized for tied (shared) parameters, super-resolution, sequence models, and other situations.
+For instance,
+Xiao et al. demonstrated the possibility of training 10000-layer neural networks without architectural tricks by using a carefully-designed initialization method :cite:`Xiao.Bahri.Sohl-Dickstein.ea.2018`.

 If the topic interests you we suggest a deep dive into this module's offerings, reading the papers that proposed and analyzed each heuristic, and then exploring the latest publications on the topic.
-Perhaps you will stumble across (or even invent!) a clever idea and contribute an implementation to deep learning frameworks.
+Perhaps you will stumble across or even invent a clever idea and contribute an implementation to deep learning frameworks.